noahshin0209/noahshin0209/README.md

 ## Thank you for visiting !
 This is Noah Shin

-Kyung Pook National Univ.
-CSE 2th
+Kyung Pook National Univ CSE 2nd grade

 Let's grow together 📈📈
 ### ▪️outline